I'm reading a piece by our old buddy Ron Fournier.

 I had a Blackberry once.

-I could never sink it.
+I could never sync it.

-It didn't work with my uh with my desktop computer.
+It didn't work with my desktop computer.

 Once you learn either system, you'll swear by it.

-I just I have found that Windows users who switch marvel at the intuitiveness of the Mac system that's not present in Windows.
+I have found that Windows users who switch marvel at the intuitiveness of the Mac system that's not present in Windows.

 But you sound like you've got enough experience.

-I do think uh you didn't you could do both.
+I do think you could do both.

-And we you get a Macintosh now, by the way, and you can run Windows on it on a separate desktop on the same computer.
+And you get a Macintosh now, by the way, and you can run Windows on it on a separate desktop on the same computer.

 You can run Windows two different ways.

-A virtual version called parallels, you could boot camp and run it straight off the processor.
+You could boot camp and run it straight off the processor.

 So if you get a Mac, you're covered.